thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Enter dashboard edit mode.
 Simply open the dashboard and click the "Edit mode" button found in the upper right corner of the screen;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-1-pe.png
-        title: 'Click on the "Add new widget" button at the top of the screen;'
+        title: 'Click the "Add widget" button at the top of the screen or click the large "Add new widget" icon in the center of the screen (if this is your first widget on this dashboard);'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-2-pe.png
         title: 'Select the "Tables" widget bundle;'